sudhirkumar90/CodingChallenge/README.md

 1. Unzip zendesk.zip
 2. Import the zendesk folder as maven project into Eclipse.
 3. Right click and maven->update project.
 4. Open Config.properties file and make the initial configurations changes.
-For e.g. Browser, ReportName, etc.
+For Chrome browser use “Chrome”, for Firefox use “Firefox” and for Safari use “Safari” keyword.
 5. Ways to start the execution:
     1. Run the TestNg.xml file using TestNg.
     2. Run the TodosTC.java class from com.zendesk.testcases using TestNg.